atakanaltok/awesome-useful-websites/README.md

 * https://www.designify.com/ ($) - Create AI-powered designs by automatically removing backgrounds, enhancing colors, adjusting smart shadows, and so much more
 * https://pfpmaker.com/ - Make profile picture from any photo
 * http://jpeg-optimizer.com/ - Free online tool for resizing and compressing your digital photos and images
+* https://extract.pics/ - Extract images from any public website by using a virtual browser

 ### Time
 * https://hovancik.net/stretchly/ - Cross-platform open source app that reminds you to take breaks when working on your compute
 * https://www.timeanddate.com/ - Calendars, clocks, and many more

 ### Some Other Tools
 * https://printit.work/about